MA-TemporalP/AAMAS-2020/README.md

    How to run it?

        --> Clone the repository
        --> Compile the planners:
        Refer to 1) IPC-2018 (https://ipc2018-temporal.bitbucket.io/) for TemporAl, TFLAP & OPTIC

                 2) LPG (http://zeus.ing.unibs.it/lpg/)

                 3) TFD (http://gki.informatik.uni-freiburg.de/tools/tfd/)

                 4) POPF (https://nms.kcl.ac.uk/planning/software/popf.html)

+         --> Run the planners using the domain and problem required